Gender Confirming Surgery Performed by

-Dr. Bartlett performs gender confirming top surgery for both female to male and male to female transgender patients.
+Dr. Bartlett performs gender-confirming top surgery for both female-to-male and male-to-female transgender patients.
 Our patients come from the greater Boston area as well as other parts of the United States and overseas.
 In general Dr. Bartlett uses the WPATH guidelines to screen patients regarding their suitability for surgery.
-Dr. Bartlett’s staff takes pride in their knowledge and sensitivity to transgender individuals and makes every effort to make the process as straightforward as possible.
+Dr. Bartlett’s staff takes pride in their knowledge and sensitivity towards transgender individuals and makes every effort to make the process as straightforward as possible.

 FTM Top Surgery

 There are two basic operations in FTM top surgery.
-For individuals with smaller breasts and good skin elasticity a “keyhole” approach can be used.
+For individuals with smaller breasts and good skin elasticity, a “keyhole” approach can be used.
 This involves making an incision at the junction of the areola and the lighter surrounding skin.
-Through this small incision the underlying breast tissue is removed.
-Some patients also require a periareolar mastopexy, (incision all the way around the areola), in order to decrease the size of the areola.
+Through this small incision, the underlying breast tissue is removed.
+Some patients also require a periareolar mastopexy, (incision around the areola), to decrease the size of the areola.
 The advantage of the keyhole technique is the inconspicuous scar.

 For patients with larger breasts, or loose or lax skin a “double incision” technique is used.
-Both breast are removed with formal mastectomies, leaving scars along the border of the pectoralis, (chest), and muscle.
-The nipples are removed, resized to a male dimension and reapplied as “free nipple grafts”.
-Although scars from double incision are more visible the technique is highly effective at producing a male contour with minimal chance of needing any significant secondary operations.
+Both breasts are removed with formal mastectomies, leaving scars along the border of the pectoralis, (chest), and muscle.
+The nipples are removed, resized to a male dimension, and reapplied as “free nipple grafts”.
+Although scars from the double incision are more visible the technique is highly effective at producing a male contour with minimal chance of needing any significant secondary operations.